 For the full list of ingredients and amounts, please go to the recipe card below.

-- Cornish Game Hens – Usually, these can be found in the frozen meats section at your grocery store, often in a twin pack.
-Place in the refrigerator for a couple of days before cooking to thaw.
+- Cornish Game Hens – Usually found in the frozen meats section at your grocery store, often in a twin pack.
+Place in the refrigerator for a couple of days to thaw before cooking.

 - Butter – Use salted butter.
 Use plant-based butter for a dairy-free option.
-Butter helps moisture retention, helping to keep the game hens juicy as they cook.
+Butter helps retain moisture, keeping the game hens juicy as they cook.

 - Oranges – You can use regular oranges or mandarin oranges, as I did.
 Oranges add delicious flavor.
 Lemons also work.